aptos-labs/developer-docs/docs/guides/local-development-network.md

 If the CLI seems to sit there and do nothing when you are using `--with-indexer-api`, consider quitting and restarting Docker.
 Sometimes Docker gets in a bad state.
 Note that Docker is only required if you are using `--with-indexer-api`.

 ### How do I use the Postgres on my host machine?
-By default when using `--with-indexer-api` the CLI will run a Postgres instance in Docker.
+By default, when using `--with-indexer-api` the CLI will run a Postgres instance in Docker.
 If you have Postgres running on your host machine and would like to use that instead, you can do so with the `--use-host-postgres` flag.
 There are also flags for specifying how it should connect to the host Postgres.
 Here is an example invocation:
 ```bash
 aptos node run-local-testnet --with-indexer-api --use-host-postgres --postgres-user $USER
 ```